 While you are registered as a full-time Carleton University student in an OSAP-approved program, you can postpone student loan repayment.
 As the name implies, interest-free status also prevents interest from accruing on your outstanding loan balance while you are completing full-time studies.
 The Government of Canada and/or the Province of Ontario will pay the interest on those loans on your behalf.
 To get it, you must notify the National Student Loan Service Centre (NSLSC) of your continued full-time enrollment in post-secondary studies.

-In order to be eligible to apply for, and receive interest-free status, you must;
+In order to apply for, and receive, interest-free status, you must:

 - Have received student loans prior to the current academic year for which you are applying for interest-free status